Companion planting guide & chart

 Nasturtiums (Tropaeolum)

 Brilliant as a “trap crop” — blackfly and caterpillars prefer nasturtiums to your actual vegetables.
-Plant them near brassicas to lure cabbage whites away.
-The leaves and flowers are edible too — peppery in salads.
+The classic UK trick: grow a few near your broad beans, whose growing tips get swarmed with blackfly — the nasturtiums (and a pinch-out of the bean tips) draw them off.
+Plant near brassicas too, to lure cabbage whites away.
+The leaves and flowers are edible — peppery in salads.

 Borage